 #3: You Should Write More Than One Page

-“Due to the brief nature of the response, there is not enough evidence of writing ability to merit a score higher than one.
-Overall, this response demonstrates inadequate writing.” (source: The Official SAT Study Guide (March 2016 & Beyond), p.
-206)
+“Due to the brief nature of the response, there is not enough evidence of writing ability to merit a score higher than 1.
+Overall, this response demonstrates inadequate writing.” (source: The Official SAT Study Guide, p.
+176)

 #4: Be Objective When Reading the Passage